-Fecal Coliform (E. coli) monitoring on the Trinity River at popular recreational areas throughout the 2020 summer season has tested well below the 126 MPN level of concern for contact recreation.
+Fecal Coliform (E. coli) monitoring on the Trinity River at popular recreational areas throughout the 2021 summer season has tested well below the 126 MPN level of concern for contact recreation.

-Dissolved Oxygen (DO) below the water quality standard of 11mg/l is considered stressfull to fish and other aquatic species.
-Trinity River DO remained in the stressful categary throughout the entire sample season.
+Dissolved Oxygen (DO) below the water quality standard of 11mg/l is considered stressful to fish and other aquatic species.
+DO levels at the South Boundary on the Trinity River remained below this threshold throughout the monitoring season.